Graham Marshall

 What company does Graham Marshall work for?

-What is Graham Marshall's role at the current company?
+What is Graham Marshall's role at University of Liverpool?

 What is Graham Marshall's email address?